Clinical Trial or Beta Program

 Tagging will improve the accuracy of our algorithms.
 For example, the performance of the feeding stimulus will enable us to teach our algorithms about the baby’s sucking movements and to independently identify that type of event.

-On the homepage of the app, you will find several buttons that enable you to tag different events.
-The tagged events will be updated according to the number of tags performed, the age of the baby, and our algorithms' needs.
+On the homepage of the app, you have the ability to tag different events in real-time.
+The tagged events will be updated according to the number of tags performed, the age of the baby, and our algorithms' needs and accuracy.

-We created a list of sample tagged events:
+We created an updated list of sample tagged events:

 Baby in an adult's hands